Bacterial Vaginosis

 That’s a pretty long list of complications.
 The good news is that BV can be treated and there are things you can do to prevent it from coming back.

 BV is treated with antibiotics.
 If you suspect you may have BV, it’s very important to always get a diagnosis from your provider, never do antibiotics on your own.
 This is especially relevant if you are pregnant or breastfeeding.
-Some antibiotics for BV are sold over the counter and depending on your pregnancy trimester, they may be harmful for your baby.
+Depending on your pregnancy trimester, some antibiotics for BV may be harmful for your baby.
 Your provider will help you choose the appropriate treatment.

 These are the most common antibiotics used to treat BV: